nikhilraojl/op/README.md

             |- py_ds_kata
 ```

-You can configure multiple `Projects` roots and also include additional directories outside of the layout with `.opconfig`.
+You can configure multiple `Projects` roots and also include additional directories outside of the layout with `.opconfig` in your home folder.
 Example config below

 ```ini
 # specifying the base `Projects` location (lines starting with `#` are ignored)